© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Row Down round barrow cemetery is a scheduled monument protected by Historic England under reference 1013132.
 View the official record →

-Row Down round barrow cemetery is a Bronze Age burial site located in Hampshire, comprising a group of round barrows dating to the second millennium BC.
+Row Down round barrow cemetery is a Bronze Age burial ground located in Hampshire, comprising multiple round barrows arranged across the landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013132.

 Row Down round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013132.